August 7, 2019

 Lincoln, Neb. — Faculty, students and alumni from the Department of Biological Systems Engineering at the University of Nebraska–Lincoln were honored with several awards at last month’s American Society of Agricultural and Biological Engineers annual international meeting in Boston.

 Professor and William E. and Eleanor L. Splinter Chair Tami Brown-Brandl was named to the 2019 class of ASABE fellows during the meeting.
 The grade of Fellow is the highest honor bestowed by the Society.
-It honors members of extraordinary accomplishments and contributions to the field of agricultural, food, or biological systems engineering.
+It honors members for extraordinary accomplishments and contributions to the field of agricultural, food or biological systems engineering.
 In addition to meritorious achievement, individuals must have a minimum of 20 years of engineering practice or teaching and 20 years as a member in ASABE.
 Learn more

 Brown-Brandl received a 2019 ASABE Journals Superior Paper Award in the Plant, Animal, & Facility Systems division.

 - Yufeng Ge, assistant professor, Outstanding Reviewer Award.
 The award recognizes Ge’s efforts in protecting the high quality of ASABE’s peer-reviewed journals.

 - John Gilley, adjunct professor, Outstanding Reviewer Award.
 The award recognizes Ge’s efforts in protecting the high quality of ASABE’s peer-reviewed journals.

 - Deepak Keshwani, associate professor, A.W.
 Farrall Young Educator Award.
 The award honors contributions to the personal and professional development and advancement of students and engineering and technology curriculum innovation.
 Learn more